 Based on the level depth and number of relationships the creation of the Hierarchy Map can take up to multiple minutes.
 Use the ‘Include Tables’ and ‘Include Relationships’ options to minimize the query time.

-F – The ‘Include Relationships’ option provides the ability to exclude all other suggested relationship types except the selected ones.
+Include Relationships – The ‘Include Relationships’ option provides the ability to exclude all other suggested relationship types except the selected ones.

-In the example above Business Capabilities connected to Business Applications and/or Strategies only connected via the suggested relationships ‘impacts::impacted by’ and ‘Provided by::Provides’ will be shown—all other relationship types will be ignored.
+In the example above, Business Capabilities connected to Business Applications and/or Strategies only connected via the suggested relationships ‘impacts::impacted by’ and ‘Provided by::Provides’ will be shown—all other relationship types will be ignored.

 Use this option to filter the view for specific suggested relationship types.